-Start your 9-day Israel Highlights and Petra tour on Sunday.
+Israel Highlights and Petra Tour 9-day Tour starts on Sunday.
 Join us on a journey opening a window to Israel’s history - past and present, its people and diverse cultures.
 An added bonus is a visit to Petra; one of the new 7 wonders of the world.
 This tour is perfect for anyone who wants to experience Israel and Jordan being part of a Group and accompanied by a professional tour guide.

 The tour is a mix of the most important historic, cultural, artistic, natural and religious attractions in both countries.